MicBrain/BIOS-and-HDD-Key-code-Calculator/README.md

 BIOS-and-HDD-Key-code-Calculator
 ================================

-This program calculates the key codes of HDD and BIOS systems of ACER and Sony VAIO laptops.
+    When a laptop is locked with password, a checksum of that password is stored to a so-called FlashROM - this is a chip on the mainboard of the device which also contains the BIOS code and other settings, e.g. memory timings.
+For most brands, this checksum is displayed after entering an invalid password for the third time.
+The dramatic 'System Disabled' message is just scare tactics: when you remove all power from the laptop and reboot it, it will work just as before.
+From such a checksum (also called "hash"), valid passwords can be found by means of brute-forcing.
+The bypass mechanisms of other vendors work by showing a number to the user from which a master password can be derived.
+This password is usually a sequence of numbers generated randomly.
-This program was created in C++ programming language and it is desingned to calculate the key-codes of BIOS nad HDD systems by knowing the license numbers of ACER and Sony VAIO laptops.
-License number for each laptop is aboslutely unique.
-I just figured out that algorithms by different internet sources and tried my program for 3 ACER and 2 Sony VAIO laptops and that worked perfectly.
-The program works like this.
+                                                                                       Dogbert's Blog, May 2, 2009

-ACER license numbers consists of 8 digits and Sony VAIO license numbers consists of 7 digits.
+    This program generates and calculates the key codes of HDD and BIOS systems of ACER and Sony VAIO laptops according to their license numbers.
+Licesne numbers for each laptop is absolutely unique and "BIOS and HDD Key code Calculator" helps easily to figure out corresponding key codes.
+The algorithm was figured out by multiple-testing and collecting data from different Internet sources.
+The program is written in C++ programming language.
-THe interesting part of the decryption was that key codes also have the same corresponind length.
+                                                                                      Rafayel Mkrtchyan, October 15, 2013

-So if the first number of ACER' laptops' license number is # the first number of the key-code is associated to that number (for instance if the first number of license number is 1, the first number of key code is always 0).
+Reminder<< #ACER license numbers consists of 8 digits and Sony VAIO license numbers consists of 7 digits.